All Episodes

 This is beyond outrageous.

-By the way, Rand Paul says I appreciate all the support from everyone.
+By the way, Rand Paul says, I appreciate all the support from everyone.

-A medical update, final report indicates six broken ribs.
+Final report indicates six broken ribs.

-New x-ray shows a plural effusion.
+New X-ray shows a plural effusion.

 Not exactly a doctor, but I had sisters that were nurses and a brother-in-law that's a doctor.